KngArthur/PluralSight/C#10Fundamentals/Module03/LearningSyntax.md

 ### C# Variables

 - variables are storage locations that hold a value
-- must be named uniquily for each context it is used
+- must be named uniquely for each context it is used
 - can be "typed" (int, string, date, ect)
 - the type defines what kind of value it can hold
 - created in a declaration statement
   - int age = 25;
   - type name = value
 - C# is case sensitive, a variable with lower and uppercase names would be treated differently
 - variables are named with a lower case
 - variables are named in camelCase

+### Working with Built-In Types

+- every variable has a type
+- used to store information
+- expressions will return a value of a specified type
+- types determine where and the size set aside for the data

+### Data Types in C Sharp

+- there are two types
+  - predefined types
+  - user defined types
+- Predefined Types
+  - bool
+  - int
+    - int a = 2;
+    - int b = a + 3
+    - type = expression
+  - float
+  - double
+  - decimal
+  - char
+  - string

+### Using a Const Value

+- using const prefix stops a value from being changed

+### Understanding Strings

+- contain text
+- behave a bit differently that most data types
+- consist of a series of characters
+- string.Empty creates an empty string